 Innovation capitalization & exploitation has cycles..
 A product or service is created, it is launched to the market, it succeeds, it grows, a culture is created, the idea is sold for a while, but then that product becomes obsolete and innovators appear to attack the idea.
 What was once innovative is now more moribund Everything new is old, and someone needs to find an unexpected new opportunity again.

-Surelly bottom-up is better, because young blood with wild ideas in their minds are where real innovation originates, right?
+Surely bottom-up is better because young blood with wild ideas in their minds is where real innovation originates, right?

 Leverage both approaches.
 Start making change and let the collision happen.
 This is where the best “new” is created: Then adopt that innovation from the top down.
 Communicate the purpose.
 Explain clearly the long-lasting change that you expect the innovation to create.

 Innovation requires education and broad socialization to people.
 It can be a pain in the butt that way.
 Innovation needs to find a market, momentum, and early adopters.
 Take Tesla for example.
 When Elon Musk launched, the idea of an electric car was the kind of thing that hippy eco-friendly nerds wanted, but they’d never be practical for a normal driver

 A major task in innovation marketing is the marketing of new products/ services and business models.
 It is a continuous task.
 It involves both internal and external marketing.
 You should convince the company’s staff about the new innovation before you can expect them to be able to convince a potential customer